Chinese authorities seek out COVID protesters

 'REALLY SCARY'

-In Hangzhou, the capital of the eastern province of Zhejiang, videos on social media which Reuters could not independently verify showed hundreds of police occupying a large square on Monday night, preventing people from congregating.
+In Hangzhou, the capital of the eastern Zhejiang province, videos on social media which Reuters could not independently verify showed hundreds of police occupying a large square on Monday night, preventing people from congregating.

 One video showed police, surrounded by a small crowd of people holding smartphones, making an arrest while others tried to pull back the person being detained.